Climate Compensation

 Read more about the project.

-What Does Carbon Compensation Mean?
+What Does Climate Compensation Mean?

 At GLS Denmark, we take into account the world and society we live in and we have an ambition to deliver your parcels with zero emissions by 2045.
 We are already investing in charging stations for electric vans and company cars, we have been buying certified green electricity since April 2021, we continuously energy optimise our buildings, and we continuously optimise our routes so that we drive as few kilometres and empty runs as possible.
 It is not yet technologically possible for us to eliminate all environmentally harmful activities if we are still to deliver your parcels.
-Therefore, we have chosen to compensate for the emissions we cannot yet reduce.

 Below you can see how the different shipments are covered by climate compensation.